Entertain You, Bronze Radio Returns’ sixth album, is an exhilarating and euphoric blend of fresh genres.

 This is also symbolic for the piecing together of all the pre-released singles over the past few months into one 12-track album

-‘With Me All Along’, released earlier in January, has a waltzing bass.
-Its muffled section with drums resemble sounds heard above from a basement house party, using high synthesizer harmonies heard far away and floating as “some blow away in a farewell dust”.
+‘With Me All Along’, released earlier in January, has a waltzing bass and its muffled section resembles sounds heard above from a basement.
 This fades into a slower section with guitar before breaking into celebration to the catchy, central focus “you were never gone/You’ve been with me all along”.
-This is contrasted with the longing-for-open-space vibe within ‘Holding My Breath’ with two layers of vocals – one sounding mechanistic and fighting against each other – that are in parallel to the grungy synthesizers and electric guitar.
-However, the underlying vocals are removed in most parts to “cut this cord and lose affection”.
-This song is lyrically about avoiding expectations and “holding” onto breath.
-Yet, the band puts all its breath and energy back into its music.
+‘Holding My Breath’ has two layers of vocals that are in parallel to the grungy synthesizers and electric guitar.
+This song is lyrically about avoiding expectation and holding breath, yet the band puts all its breath and energy back into its music.

-‘There Will Be Another’ has a similar sound as it is mainly picked electric guitar, stripping all instruments as there is “no sugarcoating” in the loss depicted.
+‘There Will Be Another’ has a similar sound as it is mainly picked electric guitar, stripping all instruments.
 However, there is hope ‘There Will be Another’ and “something new to fall into”, depicting Bronze Radio Return’s defiance.
 The band’s usual style goes back to reality in the propulsive ‘Ready To Go’, a wishful drag back into Bronze Radio Return’s energetic regime and a wishful awakening after a night of pondering over ‘The Storm’.
 This is likened to the band itself taking time off to immerse themselves in their song-writing prior to each of their album releases, before throwing themselves back into their “return”.
 ‘Slow Burn’, ironically, begins fast-paced, yet begs to take things at his own pace.
 Likewise, so does the band itself, having begun in 2007 they are wishing for a long-lasting career.

 The band’s usual style goes back to reality in the propulsive ‘Ready To Go’